Year of call: 2015

 - S v A (2018) – acted for the defendant in an RTA liability trial.
 Discredited the claimant’s evidence in cross-examination and the claim was dismissed.

-Daniel has acted in a range of family hearings, including private children matters and applications for non-molestation orders.
+Daniel has acted in a range of family hearings, including private children matters, care proceedings and applications for non-molestation orders.

 - LC v AS (2018) – obtained the transfer of a tenancy under the Family Law Act 1996.
 The DJ called the applicant’s skeleton argument a “model of its kind.”